Immigration & Arrival

 United States

-International Takeoff Week is a three-day mandatory program (August 26-28) for all new international students.
+The International Takeoff Program is a mandatory program (January 23) for all new international students.
 This program is designed to help you transition to SU and the U.S. and complete government check-in so you can be registered in SEVIS.
-This program will lead right into First Flight, the new student orientation program for all SU students (August 28-August 31).
+This program will lead right into January Orientation, the new student orientation program for all SU students (January 24-25).

-Additional information will be shared about International Takeoff Week with students directly in August.
+Additional information will be shared about the International Takeoff Program with students directly in January.